 In addition to the subway, there is an extensive public bus system in Seoul.
 Buses are colour-coordinated depending on their circuit: green buses travel only around their own neighbourhoods, blue buses go between neighbourhoods across town, yellow buses do short circuits around tourist areas and red buses go to different cities.
 Passengers pay when they get onto the bus with their T-money cards.

 There are two types of taxis in Seoul.
 Black taxis with a yellow sign are luxury taxis that are more expensive than regular cabs but which provide a better service.
 Silver taxis are regular taxis and are cheaper.
-Most drivers do not speak English, however, so it is a good idea to have a Korean friend or colleague write the destination down in Korean to show the driver.
+Most drivers don't speak English, however, so it's a good idea to have a Korean friend or colleague write the destination down in Korean to show the driver.

-Alternatively, local app-based rideshare service called Kakao Taxi operates in Seoul and it allows expats to order a taxi service to their exact address.
-Many expats prefer using rideshare apps as they allow for automatic credit card billing as well as a greater control over their route.
+Alternatively, local app-based rideshare service called Kakao Taxi allows expats to order a taxi service to their exact address.
+Many expats prefer using rideshare apps as they allow for automatic credit card billing as well as greater control over their route.
 Expats will need a basic understanding of Korean or know their destination in Korean to use this app.

 Driving in Seoul